How to Get Started Winter Hiking

 Winter Hiking Equipment and Accessories

-Depending on the type of terrain you’ll be tackling, it could become necessary to wear crampons for additional traction and control on icy surfaces.
-Glacier walking and most general mountaineering trails require the use of these spiked devices—made of aluminum, steel or stainless steel—as they help secure your foot on every step, making it easier for you to balance on challenging terrain.
+Glacier walking and most general mountaineering routes require the use of these spiked devices—made of aluminum, steel or stainless steel—as they help secure your foot on every step, making it easier for you to balance and push forward on challenging terrain.

 Trekking poles are extremely useful on winter hikes as they drastically enhance stability over challenging terrain like snow, ice and rocks.